evgenyneu/evgenii.com/resume/index.md

 [Macuject](https://www.macuject.com/) – Clinical decision support software for macular disease, Melbourne, Australia.

-Full Stack Web Developer (Ruby on Rails, JavaScript, React, TypeScript, Python).
+Full Stack Web Developer (Ruby on Rails, JavaScript, React, Node.js, TypeScript, Python).

 * Developed and maintained a Ruby on Rails website connected to a PostgreSQL database that helped doctors make clinical decisions based on patient data and machine learning analysis of retina scan images (OCT).

 * Worked on web client-side code using vanilla JavaScript, React, Redux, and Stimulus libraries.

+* Utilized Node.js for building JavaScript and CSS bundles, running tests, and general tooling.

 * Designed and implemented responsive web pages using Bootstrap and Tailwind CSS.